-We distribute a broad range of own- and third party-branded medical devices, pharmaceuticals and medical supplies to hospitals, pharmacies, GPs, laboratories, other healthcare providers and related industries in the UK, Ireland, Continental Europe and internationally.
+We manufacture and distribute a broad range of own- and third party-branded medical devices, pharmaceuticals and medical supplies to hospitals, pharmacies, GPs, laboratories, other healthcare providers and related industries in the UK, Ireland, Continental Europe and internationally.
 Seasonal work is not a feature of the industry in which we operate.
-More information on our business is available at www.dccvital.com.
+More information is available on each of our businesses websites - see Appendix for details.